-Any Non-Resident Indian or Person of Indian Origin can open a FCNR Account.
-Individuals from Bangladesh & Pakistan can also open FCNR Accounts, but would need prior permission of Reserve Bank of India (RBI) to do so.
-A person can mean an individual, a company, a partnership, a trust etc. can open a FCNR Account.
+Any Non-Resident Indian or Person of Indian Origin can open an FCNR Account.
+Individuals from Bangladesh & Pakistan can also open FCNR Accounts but would need the prior permission of Reserve Bank of India (RBI) to do so.
+A person can mean an individual, a company, a partnership, a trust, etc. can open an FCNR Account.

-A NRI or Non Resident Indian is an individual who resides outside India, but is an Indian Citizen.
+An NRI or Non-Resident Indian is an individual who resides outside India but is an Indian Citizen.

 A ‘Person of Indian Origin (PIO)’ is a person resident outside India who is a citizen of any country other than Bangladesh or Pakistan or such other country as may be specified by the Central Government, satisfying the following conditions: